- Work as a team with the parents in order to make a thorough and detailed assessment

-A new sleep routine is able to be established within 3-4 nights.
+A new sleep routine is normally able to be established within 3-4 nights.

 We take our job very seriously in providing the very best Sleep Consultant the United Kingdom has to offer.
 All Sleep Consultants who apply to work with us must pass our stringent screening process before we can place them with a family.